AndreMaz/moleculer-prometheus-demo/README.md

            refresh_interval: 10s
    ```

-5. Create `targets.json` and specify the targets that Prometheus should track and scrap metrics from.
-[More info](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
-Prometheus watches the `targets.json` file and will track any target that's present in it.
-In this case, Prometheus will try to read metrics from http://api:3030/metrics and http://greeter:3030/metrics
+5. Create an empty `targets.json` that will be shared with containers that "hold" the `greeter` service and the Prometheus server.

+6. Run `npm run dc:up`.

+7. Check the `targets.json`.
+It should contain 2 targets for Prometheus to track and scrap metrics.

    **targets.json**